7 Best Dog Boots for Small Dogs of 2026

 Pros

-• Easy to put on and adjust with long straps
+• Easy to put on with a wide opening and simple Velcro adjustment

 Cons